knowron/docs/docs/Admin Documentation/documents_upload_guidelines.md

 Additionally, due to the intricacies of the software used to create such documents, text might be positioned in unconventional ways, which can affect extraction.
 We're committed to refining our system to better accommodate these unique document types.
 Your feedback is valuable to us as we work on optimizing our approach to handling such content.

+### 4. Non-pdf documents

+We currently support non-pdf documents after previous agreement with our support team.
+Once again, please reach out to [our sales team](mailto:ask@knowron.com) for more information.